Skip to main content

 Acetylcysteine can cause some serious health issues.
 This risk may be even higher for certain groups.
 If this worries you, talk to your doctor or pharmacist about other options.

-Acetylcysteine might make you have more liquid mucus in your airway, which can be hard to get rid of.
-If you have asthma, this might start an attack, so always have your rescue inhaler nearby when you take acetylcysteine.
+Acetylcysteine might make you have more thin, loosened mucus in your airway, which can be hard to get rid of.
+If you’re unable to cough it out, your healthcare team might need to clear your airway using suction or aspiration.

 DosageQuantityPrice as low asPrice per unit